Perozz-cz/ESP_8266-clock/README.md

 The buzzer is activated for alarms and can be silenced by pressing any button.

 ## Motin detector
-If there motion isnt detected for 20second the display background light turns off.
+If there motion isn't detected for 20second the display background light turns off.
-Automatic display light switch: If there is no motion display light turns off

 ## LCD Display
 The LCD I2C 16x2 display shows the current time, alarm settings...